 Jump to navigation

 Russian knapweed (Rhaponticum repens) is a clonal perennial forb in the Aster family.
 It was accidentally introduced in the United States during the late 1800s via alfalfa seed.
 Russian knapweed originates from countries bordering the Caspian Sea in western Asia; also China and Mongolia.
-It is now found throughout the United States west of the Appalachians and is most problematic in the semi-arid range-lands of the Great Basin and Rocky Mountains.
+It is now found throughout the United States west of the Appalachians and is most problematic in the semi-arid rangelands of the Great Basin and Rocky Mountains.
 Russian Knapweed seed is often transported to new locations in the stomachs of grazing animals.
+If horses consume too much, it can cause neurological disease, equine ni- gropallidal encephalomalacia.

 Russian knapweed forms dense monocultures in disturbed lands.
 It is a bushy 1-3 ft. tall plant with clonally spreading roots.
-The roots are covered in dark paper-like sheathing, especially near the root crown.
+Near the root crown, roots are covered in a black scaly sheath that separates it from other knapweeds.
 Solitary pink/purple flowers grow at the tip of leafy branches.
 Lower leaves are 2-4 in. long and lobate while upper leaves are about 1 in. long and lanceolate.
 In contrast, other knapweeds have more deeply lobed (pedate) lower leaves.

 Russian knapweed is an aggressive, non-native plant that can dominate the landscape, due in part, to US populations producing nearly four times more seed (1200 seeds per plant) than in native populations.
 It has no agricultural or ecological value.
-Russian knapweed out-competes crops, degrades range-land, and causes reduced biomass of native vegetation, negatively affecting the ecology of our wildlands.
-It can cause a lethal neurological disease in horses if consumed in substantial amounts.
+Russian knapweed out-competes crops, degrades rangeland, and causes reduced biomass of native vegetation, negatively affecting the ecology of our wildlands.
 In many instances, Russian knapweed is so widespread on low-value land that the use of herbicides is uneconomical and detrimental to the environment.

 Views Fees & Request A Bug